Light, fluffy, and sweetened with honey! These Honey Lavender Marshmallows are a light and floral sweet treat that is so fun to make!

-And I was right, these little cloud like pillows of mallow are such a cute dessert for spring.
+These little cloud like pillows of mallow are such a cute dessert for spring.
 I used natural food dyes, made with vegetables and absolutely no corn syrup.
 This is probably the healthiest marshmallow recipe you can find.
-These mallows are the perfect Easter treat to make for your family this weekend, get the recipe below.

 1/2 cup cold water